Ángel Di María: Benfica

-Di María was transferred to Portuguese side Benfica in July 2007, where he played as a winger.
+Di María was transferred to the Portuguese side Benfica in July 2007, where he played as a winger.
 He was signed as a replacement for Benfica's departing captain, Simão, who joined Atlético Madrid earlier that summer.
-Benfica paid Rosario Central €6 million for 80% of his sports rights and 50% of sports right of Andrés Díaz.
+Benfica paid Rosario Central €6 million for 80% of his sports rights and 50% of the sports rights of Andrés Díaz.
 Later, in August 2008, the Portuguese club paid an extra €2 million for the remaining 20%, but re-sold 10% to GestiFute.

-Di María signed a new deal with Benfica in October 2009, adding three more years to his current deal, which was to last until 30 June 2015 with his release fee set at a minimum of €40 million.
-Later that month, he was backed by Diego Maradona to become "Argentina's next superstar".